by Mauverneen

 Looking at this picture, I can almost smell it.

-Have you ever read the book The Shadow of the Wind by Carlos Ruiz Zafon?
+Carlos Ruiz Zafon?
 I wonder if he got his inspiration for the Cemetery of Forgotten Books from this place.

 Some of us still prefer to turn paper pages as opposed to virtual pages.
 I think part of that may be that holding that book engages other senses - not just sight, but touch, and smell, in a way an electronic device never will.